sandrahoffberg/Import-BaseSpace/README.md

 Then you must accept the following permissions:

 ![bs_authentication](images/bs_authentication.png)

-You can also attach your Illumina credentials to this capsule as a secret.
-To do this,
-1. Click on environment to display the environment editor in a capsule.
-2. Scroll down to see the Secrets section.
-3. Click on Attach secret to capsule, and a drop-down menu that contains the secret list from your account settings page will appear.
-4. Select the secret you want to attach.

 You will only be able to download runs that you own or that are shared with you.
 If not clicked, the link to authenticate the software will expire after 2 minutes, and the capsule run will fail.